The Double Event (1911 film)

 The Double Event is a 1911 Australian feature-length film directed by W. J. Lincoln based on the first novel by Nat Gould, which had been adapted several times for the stage, notably by Bland Holt.

 It was one of several films Lincoln made with the Tait family, who had produced The Story of the Kelly Gang.

 It is considered a lost film.

 Plot

 Jack Drayton discovers his brother is an attempted murderer but won't expose him out of fear of ruining the family name.
 He leaves England in secrecy and starts a new life in Australia under the name of Jack Marston.
 He falls in love with Edith the daughter of a Sydney bookmaker, John Kingdon.
 He enters his horse, Caloola, in the Melbourne Cup and it wins, despite the attempts of evil Fletcher.

 Fletcher later shoots a lady he is trying to blackmail and is chased across town but is eventually cornered in Chinatown and falls to his death.
 Jack marries Edith and returns to England.

+Advertising promoted "great features of the story" as follows: